cybercongress/js-cosmos/README.md

 ## Overview

-The easily scaled library for creating and sending transactions to nodes Cosmos based networks.
+The easily scaled client library for creating, serializing and sending transactions for [cosmos-sdk](https://github.com/cosmos/cosmos-sdk/) based network's.

 The library provides to use build-in methods for executing popular functions in Cosmos based networks or adding custom methods after creating message structure with [js-amino](https://github.com/cybercongress/js-amino).